edupaulos/edupaulos/README.md

 ### Recent work
 - I recently worked on a backend using Elixir lang. 🧪
-- I also worked for a smartlocker project that you can find here [here](https://gitlab.com/oz_wonderland/py-locker) .
+- I also worked for a smartlocker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) .

 ### GitHub Analytics